python-cffi/cffi/doc/source/index.rst

 and restore the ``GetLastError()`` value, but to access it you need to declare and call the ``GetLastError()`` function as usual.

+``ffi.string(cdata, [maxlen])``: Return a Python string (or unicode string) from the 'cdata'.

+- If 'cdata' is a pointer or array of characters or bytes, returns the null-terminated string.
+The returned string extends until the first null character, or at most 'maxlen' characters.
+If 'cdata' is an array then 'maxlen' defaults to its length.

+- If 'cdata' is a pointer or array of wchar_t, returns a unicode string following the same rules.

+- If 'cdata' is a single character or byte or a wchar_t, returns it as a string or unicode string.
+(Note that in some situation a single wchar_t may require a Python unicode string of length 2.)

+- If 'cdata' is an enum, returns the value of the enumerator as a string, or ``#value`` if the value is out of range.

 ``ffi.buffer(pointer, [size])``: return a read-write buffer object that references the raw C data pointed to by the given 'cdata', of 'size' bytes.
 The 'cdata' must be a pointer or an array.
 To get a copy of it